-The brochure entitled Muscle and other soft tissue tumors contains comprehensive information on this disease.
+The brochure Muscle and other soft tissue tumors contains comprehensive information on this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information can be found on our website.

 Very little is known about what causes soft tissue tumors.
 Probably something has been damaged in the DNA during a cell division in the nucleus of the cell or a piece of chromosome is missing.
 Sometimes the cell is damaged in the womb, sometimes after birth.
 It is still not completely clear what causes this error and why a cell suddenly starts dividing uncontrollably.
 Cell division is an extremely complicated process.

 The development of a soft tissue tumor cannot be prevented.
 Still, you might feel to blame.
 It is good to discuss your concerns with your child's doctor.

 The tumor causes a painless lump or swelling that can eventually cause complaints.
 Children with a facial tumor may have a swollen face, a black or protruding eye, a stuffy nose.
 They can also suffer from deafness, headaches, crossed eyes, nausea and vomiting.
 A tumor in the lower abdomen can cause constipation, urinary problems, swollen scrotum, vaginal bleeding or a swollen stomach.
 A tumor in the arms, legs or trunk causes swelling under the skin or in muscles and tendons.

 How are muscle and other soft tissue tumors diagnosed?